Legio XXII Deiotariana: Origin of the legion

 The legion was levied by Deiotarus, king of the Celtic tribe of the Tolistobogii, who lived in Galatia, modern Turkey.
-Deiotarus became an ally of the Roman Republic's general Pompey in 63 BC, who named him king of all the Celtic tribes of Asia minor, which were collectively known as Galatians (hence the name Galatia for the region).
+Deiotarus became an ally of the Roman Republic's general Pompey in 63 BC, who named him king of all the Celtic tribes of Asia Minor, which were collectively known as Galatians (hence the name Galatia for the region).
 Deiotarus levied an army and trained it with Roman help; the army, in 48 BC, was composed of 12,000 infantrymen and 2,000 horsemen.
 Cicero writes that the army was divided into thirty cohortes, which were roughly equivalent to three Roman legions of the time.
 This army supported the Romans in their wars against king Mithridates VI of Pontus, and contributed to Roman victory in the Third Mithridatic War.

-After a heavy defeat against king Pharnaces II of Pontus near Nicopolis, the surviving soldiers of Deiotarius army formed a single legion, which marched besides Julius Caesar during his victorious campaign against Pontus, and fought with him in the Battle of Zela (47 BC).
+After a heavy defeat against king Pharnaces II of Pontus near Nicopolis, the surviving soldiers of Deiotarus’s army formed a single legion, which marched besides Julius Caesar during his victorious campaign against Pontus, and fought with him in the Battle of Zela (47 BC).

 Early history (BC)

 On the death of Amyntas in 25 BC, Deiotarus' successor, the Galatian kingdom was absorbed into the Roman Empire.
 A papyrus recovered from Egypt, dated 8 BC, mentions two soldiers of the legion.
 Between these two dates, the Galatian army was incorporated as a legion into the Roman army.
 M.H.D.
 Parker argues that the date of its incorporation could be narrowed further as between 16 BC and 8 BC; since Caesar Augustus had already 21 legions, the legion received the number XXII.

 The Twenty-second was assigned to Nicopolis (next Alexandria, in Aegyptus) together with III Cyrenaica.
 These two legions had the role of garrisoning the Egyptian province from threats both within and without, given the multi-ethnic nature of Alexandria.

 In 26 BC, Aelius Gallus, praefectus Aegypti (praefectus of Egypt), led a campaign against the Nubian kingdoms and another to find Arabia Felix (Yemen).
 The campaign came quickly to a halt (25 BC) because of the heavy losses in the troops (Romans, Hebrews and Nabateans), due to hunger and epidemics.

-The losses were not recovered, so in 23 BC the Nubians, led by queen Candace Amanirenas, took the initiative and attacked the Romans moving towards Elephantine.
+The losses were not recovered, so in 23 BC the Nubians, led by queen Kandake Amanirenas, took the initiative and attacked the Romans moving towards Elephantine.
 The new praefectus of Egypt, Gaius Petronius, obtained reinforcements, and after blocking the Nubians, marched up the Nile to the Nubian capital of Napata, which was sacked in 22 BC.
 It is highly probable that XXII fought in these wars.

 After these actions, the Nubian front remained calm for a long time, so the legions could be employed otherwise.
 The legionaries were used not only as soldiers, but also as workers, as some of them were sent to the granite mines of Mons Claudianus.
 Other legionaries were sent in the deepest south of the Egyptian province and scratched their names on the stones of the Colossi of Memnon.